 Get added as an authorized user

 Another way to help build credit is to be added to a trusted friend or relative’s credit card account as an authorized user.
-If your friend uses their card responsibly — like paying the bill on time and keeping the balance low — you could get credit for their healthy credit habits.
+If they pay the bill on time and keep the balance low, you could get credit for their healthy credit habits.

 But there could be a downside.
-If your friend doesn’t use the credit card responsibly, any negative information reported on their credit reports for that account may also be reported on your credit reports.
+Any negative account activity that gets reported on their credit reports may also be reported on your credit reports.